steveoro/goggles_api/README.md

 ## Requires

-- Ruby 2.6+
+- Ruby 2.7.2
-- Rails 6+
+- Rails 6.0.3
-- MariaDb 10.3.25+ or MySql equivalent version
+- MariaDb 10.3.25+ or any other MySql equivalent version

 ## API documentation

-The official API documentation is in API Blueprint format and stored directly on this repository.
+The official API documentation is in API Blueprint format and stored directly on this repository, under `/blueprint`.

-Main index file is `api_main.apib` and all nested pages should be stored under `/blueprint` and included by the main file.
+The main index is `api_main.apib` stored in the project root while all its sibling pages are inside the aforementioned `/blueprint` folder.

-To easily browse the documents while working on them, we recommend the usage of Visual Studio Code with the API Blueprint Viewer extension installed, since generating a new single static document each time is cumbersome.
-See below.
+To easily browse the documents while working on them, we recommend the usage of Visual Studio Code with the API Blueprint Viewer extension installed, since generating a new single static document each time is definitely cumbersome.

 ### Suggested tools:

-*For editing & browsing API Blueprints:*
+*IDE:*

 - VisualStudio Code with at least the following extensions:
   - API Blueprint syntax highlighter
   - API Blueprint Viewer
   - any JSON prettyfier
+  - `html2haml` gem together with its VSCode extension
-  - any other relevant & VSCode-suggested extension (Ruby, Rails, MariaDB/MySQL & Docker)
+  - any other relevant & VSCode-suggested extension (Ruby, Rails, MariaDB/MySQL & Docker for once)

 - Hercule, for managing the API document split among multiple files.
 Install it globally with: